nt246/NTRES-6100-data-science/analysis/lesson18-wrapup.md

 <br>

-## Discussion questions to as warm-up for Wednesday's presentations (if there is more time)
+## If we have time: Discussion questions as warm-up for Wednesday's presentations

 * What is the most valuable thing you have learned in this class?
 * Are you planning to implement any changes your workflow or practices moving forward